GFloresCS/peer-to-peer-chat/README.md

 We used the first link to get an understanding of how sockets worked and how to implement a simple client and host chat in java, however in this example the host could only accept one client We used the second link to show us a more effect client and host chat since this example had a host that could support multiple clients at a time.
-We used this example to help us understanding how we should implement our own chat application.
+We used this example to help us understand how we should implement our own chat application.